Iams has been an established pet food brand for decades and is owned by the large pet food conglomerate Mars Petcare.

 - Lamb — first 4 digits of the lot number are: 2338

-We could also find evidence of a small recall from Iams that occured in December 2011 and was caused by Aflatoxin being found in the dog food.
+We could also find evidence of a small recall from Iams that occurred in December 2011 and was caused by Aflatoxin being found in the dog food.

 This recall affected the following lots of ProActive Health Smart Puppy recipes that had best-by dates of Feb 5 or Feb 6, 2013.